hayden-donnelly/gpt-tensorflow/README.md

 # gpt-tensorflow
-Tensorflow implementation of the paper Improving Language Understanding by Generative Pre-Training,
+Tensorflow implementation of the paper Improving Language Understanding by Generative Pre-Training.

+## Citations
+Will add once I figure out bibtex.